kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 has-home-img: kdz-header.jpg
 tags: [javascript, node, kaidez]
 ---
-After doing a set of web development projects, I came up with some best practices that I knew I would use over and over again.
-And I also knew that I needed to come up with an easy way to apply these practices to any future projects.
+After doing a set of web development projects, I came up with some cool techniques based around toolset configuration.
+I knew I would use the techniques and toolset over and over again, and also knew that I needed to find a way to easily set them up at the beginning of future projects.

-I solved the problem by creating a Node-based scaffolding tool to be used at the command line level.
-I'm also being cute about all this and naming the tool based on my hacker alias, calling it "kdz".
+I solved the problem by creating a Node scaffolding tool.
+I'm also being cute about it and naming the tool based on my hacker alias, calling it "kdz".

-## Table of Contents
+<h2 style="clear:both;">Table of Contents</h2>
 1. [This is not a tutorial](#not-a-tutorial)
 2. [The Situation](#the-situation)
 3. [The Problem](#the-problem)